section-engineering-education/engineering-education/articles/working-with-forms-in-php/index.md

   - url: /engineering-education/working-with-forms-in-php/hero.jpg
     alt: Working with Forms in PHP
 ---
-HTML forms are mainly used for collecting user input in web-based applications.
-They range from contact forms, login forms to registration forms.
+We mainly use HTML forms when collecting user input in web-based applications.
+They range from contact forms, login forms, and also registration forms.
 Forms are the fundamental interface between the user and the server.
 Creating a form on a web application is achieved using HTML.
 PHP connects the web application with the database server.
 <!--more-->
 Through this article, you will learn how to:
 - Create an HTML form.
-- Learn about Hypertext Transfer Protocol (HTTP) request methods(GET, POST, and PUT).
+- Learn about Hypertext Transfer Protocol (HTTP) request methods (GET, POST, and PUT).
 - Understand PHP [POST and GET methods](https://www.w3schools.com/tags/ref_httpmethods.asp).

 ### Prerequisites
-You should have prior knowledge of HTML, PHP, and MySQL.
+Before we begin you should have prior knowledge of HTML, PHP, and MySQL.

 ### Overview of forms
 A [form](https://www.tutorialspoint.com/php/php_form_introduction.htm) is a document with blank fields for a user to insert or update data.
 The user's data is stored in the database and retrieved anytime.

 Using forms to collect data in a web application is a simple task.

 Some of the popular forms include:
 - Contact Forms
 - Search Forms
 - Login Forms
 - Registration Forms

 The form is presented to the user who inserts data and submits the form using a `submit` button.
 Most of the time, the form data is sent to the server for processing.
 Processing user input involves validating inputs, database operations, and providing feedback to the user.
-There are four database operations involved, namely create, read, update, and delete.
+There are four database operations involved, these being create, read, update, and delete.
 This pattern is commonly known by the acronym `CRUD` operations.

-Hypertext Transfer Protocol (HTTP) enables the communication between the client (browser) and the server.
+Hypertext Transfer Protocol (HTTP) enables communication between the client (browser) and the server.
 An HTTP request is sent by a client to the server which then returns a response.
 Though HTTP supports several methods, we will focus on `GET`, `POST`, and `PUT`.
 Data is processed based on the selected method.

 The `GET` method fetches data from the server.
 The `POST` method sends data from the HTML form to the server to create a resource. `PUT` method sends data to the server to create or update a resource.
 Some developers are unable to differentiate between the POST and PUT methods.

 The PUT method is `idempotent`.
 This means calling a PUT method multiple times will not affect the database because data is already updated.
 In contrast, calling a `POST` method affects the database because you create multiple objects.

 ### How to create HTML forms
 HTML forms can contain special elements such as [buttons](https://www.w3schools.com/tags/att_button_form.asp), [radio buttons](https://www.w3schools.com/tags/att_input_type_radio.asp), and [checkboxes](https://www.w3schools.com/tags/att_input_type_checkbox.asp).
 It, therefore, becomes easy for the user to interact with the webpage.
 Forms should be user-friendly.
-This means that a user with no technical skills should use it easily.
+This means that a user with no technical skills should be able to use it.

 Forms are defined by the `<form><\form>` tags.
 The `form` tag surrounds all the inputs.
-Also, it gives instructions about how and where to submit the form.
+It also gives instructions about how and where to submit the form.
 The HTML form sends data to your PHP script using either `POST` or `GET` methods.

 Here is an example of a form that submits data to a file named `index.php`.
 To have a complete source code, use this HTML code and change the method to either POST or GET where necessary.